Sortition: Florence – 14th and 15th century

 Scrutiny was used in Florence for over a century starting in 1328.
 Nominations and voting together created a pool of candidates from different sectors of the city.
 The names of these men were deposited into a sack, and a lottery draw determined who would get to be a magistrate.
 The scrutiny was gradually opened up to minor guilds, reaching the greatest level of Renaissance citizen participation in 1378–1382.

 In Florence, lot was used to select magistrates and members of the Signoria during republican periods.
 Florence utilized a combination of lot and scrutiny by the people, set forth by the ordinances of 1328.
 In 1494, Florence founded a Great Council in the model of Venice.
-The nominatori were thereafter chosen by lot from among the members of the Great Council, indicating a decline in aristocratic power.
+The nominatori were thereafter chosen by lot from among the members of the Great Council, indicating an increase in aristocratic power.

 The Enlightenment

 During the Age of Enlightenment, many of the political ideals originally championed by the democratic city-states of ancient Greece were revisited.
 The use of sortition as a means of selecting the members of government while receiving praise from notable Enlightenment thinkers, received almost no discussion during the formation of the American and French republics.

-Montesquieu, for example, whose classic work The Spirit of Laws is often quoted in support of sortition, provides one of the most direct discussions of the concept in Enlightenment political writing.
-“The suffrage by lot,” he argues, “is natural to democracy; as that by choice is to aristocracy.”
-In making this statement about the democratic nature of sortition, Montesquieu echoes the philosophy of much earlier thinkers such as Aristotle, who also viewed election as aristocratic.
+Montesquieu's book The Spirit of Laws provides one of the most cited discussions of the concept in Enlightenment political writing.
+In which, he argues sortition is natural to democracy, just as elections are to aristocracy.
+He echoes the philosophy of much earlier thinkers such as Aristotle, who found elections as aristocratic.
 Montesquieu caveats his support by saying that there should also be some mechanisms to ensure the pool of selection is competent and not corrupt.
 Rousseau also found that a mixed model of sortition and election provided a healthier path for democracy than one or the other.
 Harrington, also found the Venetian model of sortition compelling, recommending it for his ideal republic of Oceana.
+Edmund Burke, in contrast, worried that those randomly selected to serve would be less effective and productive than self-selected politicians.